 While in the province of British Columbia, you can find mule deer in abundance.
 According to Wild Safe BC, about 20,000 to 25,000 mule deer inhabit the northern parts, and the rest (about 165,000) live in the interior parts of BC.
 Plenty of mule deer (i.e., Columbia and Sitka black-tailed) live on Vancouver Island.

 In general, Columbia black-tailed deer can be found all over Vancouver Island, especially in forested areas.
 However, deer naturally would inhabit green lands; they are highly adaptable.
-For now, the management units (MU) or the hunting areas designated by BC regulation for hunting mule deer (Black-tailed deer) are 1-1 to 1-15 on the region 1 (Vancouver Island) map with some restrictions in different classes and hunting seasons.
+For now, the management units (MU) or the hunting areas designated by BC regulation for hunting antlerless mule (black-tailed)

+and 1-6 is one.
 Hunters should be aware of no hunting and shooting areas on Vancouver Island.
 You can see how amazing they can adapt to urban life.
 A great example to support this claim is Nanaimo city, with a considerable number of black-tailed deer feeding on green areas.
 Although deer prefer to live in places with cool temperatures, they cannot live in the snow.
 You can find Sitka deer living in the northern parts of Vancouver Island, where we observe a great deal of snowfall annually.
 So, what is the key to the deer's survival?
 Old-growth forests!
 Mass trees in the forests prevent snow from accumulating.
 Thus, deer can easily walk through the jungle.

 When to Hunt Black-tailed Deer on Vancouver Island?